-Further still, the charity with which we love our brothers is a theological virtue, because we love God in our neighbour and our neighbour in God.
+Further still, the charity with which we love our brothers is a theological virtue, because we love God in our neighbor and our neighbor in God.
 Yet, it makes us discover how much being and perfection God has conferred upon them even in the natural order.
-Consequently, a mature understanding and a sensitive spirit, which makes us recognize and appreciate mutually the values of the person, will be c good foundation disposing us to the more easy exercise of charity and Christian friendship.
+Consequently, a mature understanding and a sensitive spirit, which makes us recognize and appreciate mutually the values of the person, will be a good foundation disposing us to the more easy exercise of charity and Christian friendship.